 Dr. Brad Frazier is now the Managing Director of the Hansen Leadership Institute.
 Brad has been fortunate to receive guidance from Ron, since his hiring in late 2018.
 He is deeply committed to continuing and expanding the work they’ve begun.

 Watch Serge Dedina, Mayor of Imperial Beach and an HLI Instructor discuss the U.S.-Mexico border crises issue of toxic sewage; view it here.

 The Hansen Leadership Institute has been featured by ProFellow in an article that highlights fellowships for future leaders; read it here.

 Please note: The International Search for the 2020 Hansen Leadership Institute was completed in February 2020.
-The U.S. Search for 2020 was cancelled before its completion, due to the Covid-19 pandemic.
-For the same reason, the 2020 HLI was postponed until 2021.
-The next International Search for Hansen Fellows will begin in September 2021.
+Because the 2020 HLI has been postponed until 2022, the next International Search for Hansen Fellows will begin in September 2022.